-The Company determines the net realizable proceeds of selling the property and discounts the proceeds to the current period using a discount rate.
+The company estimates that the net realizable proceeds of underlying collateral held on its mortgage investments and discounts the proceeds to the reporting date at the original effective interest rate of the mortgage based on estimated date of collection.
 After subtracting the outstanding principal and interest amounts receivable, the shortfall is recorded as a stage 3 provision.
-Key inputs required in this analysis are estimated selling proceeds and selling costs.
-To estimate the selling proceeds, management generally obtains a third-party appraisal report and estimated selling costs are determined based on past experience and management's knowledge of the transaction and market.
-The discount rate is determined considering market rates and the existing loan interest rate.
-If the selling costs and underlying security fair value of the mortgage investments included within stage 3 increased (decreased) by +/- 10%, the impact to the Company's expected credit loss would be +\$1.2/-\$1.2 million as at March 31, 2023 (March 31, 2022 - \$nil).
+Key inputs required in this analysis are estimated selling proceeds, selling costs and timing of collection of the proceeds.
+To estimate the selling proceeds, management generally obtains a third-party appraisal report.
+Estimated selling costs and timing of collection of the proceeds are determined based on past experience and management's knowledge of the transaction and market.
+The discount rate is the original effective interest rate of the loan.